 As a business owner, you need to wear many different hats.
 From accounting to marketing, there is a lot that needs to be considered.
 This is why many business owners decide to outsource elements of their company, from looking for a viable outsourced HR solution or outsourcing their payroll.

-What is outsourced payroll and why might you need it?
+What is outsourced payroll and what are the benefits?

 Outsourcing payroll simply means hiring an external business to handle all of their payroll functions for each pay period.
 There are a number of different benefits that you may be able to unlock by going down this path.
 This includes the following: